makerdao/auction-keeper/tests/manual/README.md

 python3 tests/manual/mint_mkr.py 1.0
 ```

+You'll likely want to run `purchase_dai.py` and `mint_mkr.py` to procure tokens before starting your keepers.

 ### Shell scripts

 `test-[scenario]` scripts make use of the python scripts above.
 Since the keepers automatically shut down if no block
 is mined in several minutes, many of these scripts perform a menial task (e.g. purchasing 0.01 Dai) every 13 seconds to
 simulate a "real" chain.

+## Starting Keepers

+`start-[auction type]-keeper.sh` runs a keeper for a particular auction type.
+To test flip auctions for multiple
+collateral types, `start-flip-keeper.sh` could be split out into multiple files, or an argument added for the
+`FLIPPER_ADDRESS` for that collateral type.
+As-is, these scripts take two arguments:
+* *model* is the name of the script to serve as price model.
+Several fixed price model scripts are included, as
+documented below.
+* *id* is used merely to log output to different files for each keeper; the string is a component of the log file name.

+`model_[price].sh` scripts serve as fixed price models for the keeper.
+They are invoked directly by the keeper, and
+are not useful to execute explicitly.

+### Multiplexing Terminals
+Since keepers communicate with models using stdin/stdout, running in a terminal window is prudent.
+To run and monitor
+multiple keepers with `tmux`:
+ * `tmux new -s auctions` to create a new session
+ * `Ctrl-B %` and `Ctrl-B "` to split into the desired number of panes
+ * `Ctrl-B :` with the command `select-layout tiled` to arrange panes meaningfully
+ * To change to the appropriate directory and source the virtualenv, `Ctrl-B :` with the command
+ `setw synchronize-panes on` is helpful.